 Accor Arena Bercy nicknamed Bercy, is a polyvalent indoor sport and concert arena in Paris on the model of Madison Square Garden in New York City.

-Located on the edge of Parc de Bercy on the right bank of the Seine River east of the city, it has been fully renovated recently and renamed Accorhotels Arena.
-Bercy Arena is the venue of many concerts and sports events, including the famous Paris Masters.
-Bercy Arena has a truncated pyramid shape and is completely covered by inclined lawns.
-The seating varies from 7,000 to 18,000, depending on the event.
+Located on the edge of Parc de Bercy on the right bank of the Seine River east of the city, it has been fully renovated recently and named Accor Arena.
+The Arena is the venue of many concerts and sports events, including the famous Paris Masters.
+The basket-ball competitions of the 2024 Olympics will be held in Bercy Arena.

 Mercure Paris Gare de Lyon: modern, confortable, near Gare de Lyon train station.
 Lively area with brasseries including beautiful Train Bleu (Art Nouveau restaurants).
 10 minute walk to Bercy.
 Metro hub.

 Novotel Paris Gare de Lyon: modern and confortable, near Gare de Lyon train station.
 Interesting family rooms (removable bed for two kids below 16).
 10 minute walk to Bercy.
 Metro, taxi and bus hub.